 By Nick Melvoin, LAUSD Board Vice President

-Our kids have been through a lot, but above all, they have shown us the magnitude of their resilience.
-As we navigate the unique set of challenges of another unpredictable school year, I will continue pushing for students and families to be at the center of our decisions to meet their needs and get through the pandemic, together.
+And, as always, I will continue pushing for students and families to be at the center of our decisions to meet their needs and get through the pandemic, together.